 A recurring theme in the constant innovation of cybersecurity and endpoint security for that matter is that there is a shift from prevention-based solutions to detection-based models.
 Security solutions providers and clients alike are now coping with the fact that no matter how much preventative software they use, some advanced and more sophisticated malware might still penetrate networks.

-The next-generation endpoint security solutions such as the EDR technology are now adapting to a detection-based framework besides a preventive solution to better deal with malware and suspicious files.
+The next-generation endpoint security systems such as the EDR technology are now adapting to a detection-based framework besides a preventive solution to better deal with malware and suspicious files.

 No single security solution will be enough to manage advanced threats that could harm your network.
 However, if there is an available solution that could at least ease the burden and help protect your system, why would you say no to that?